Holding planning meetings in private homes and gardens

 Is your meeting place safe and accessible?

 • How will people access your venue or meeting place?
-Do they have to enter through the home to get to the garden?
+If you're holding the meeting in an outdoor space or garden, do they have to enter your home?

 • Is the venue accessible for disabled people?
 Do you have ramps for wheelchair users?

-• Are there toilet facilities available?
+• Are there toilets available?
 Are they accessible for all, including disabled volunteers?
-If you’re meeting in a private home, toilet facilities that can only be accessed through a bedroom aren’t suitable.
+If you’re meeting in a private home, toilets that can only be accessed through a bedroom aren’t suitable.

 • Do you need to clean the space before the meeting?
 How will you safely store any cleaning materials?